-Did you know that 1 in 10 people in the world don’t have access to clean water and that 1 in 3 don’t have access to a toilet?
-What that means is that life-giving fresh water is in very short supply.
+Did you know that 1 in 10 people in the world doesn’t have access to clean water and that 1 in 3 doesn’t have access to a toilet?
+What that means is that life-giving freshwater is in very short supply.

 In less developed countries, people trek for hours over hazardous terrain just to fetch water; this water is often contaminated.
 Waterborne illnesses kill vast numbers of people every day, many of whom are children.

 In 1993, the United Nations had the first World Water Day which now happens every year on March 22.
 It is a day for people to focus on the water crisis and to become educated about how they can conserve their own water use.

 This day has been effective; the UN reports that 2.6 billion more people have had access to freshwater since they began their awareness campaign.
 But with the world population growing and climate change impacting current water levels, more needs to be done.

 The theme for World Water Day this year is “Wastewater”.
 Proper treatment of wastewater will not only reduce disease, but it can also help re-purpose existing water stores for safe use, increasing supply.

 As you work toward reducing your water footprint, know that your plumbing plays a role in how well you can conserve water.
 Even a small leak loses lots of water.
 Get in the habit of being a leak detective.

 Faucets and showers are easy to spot.
 You can fix them by changing gaskets or tightening connectors with a wrench, possibly.
 For more complicated jobs, don’t hesitate to call your plumber.